ustcsiwei88/ustcsiwei88.github.io/docs/index.markdown

 <!--       <a href="https://ustcsiwei88.github.io/resources/CV.pdf" type="application/pdf" style="text-align:center">CV</a> -->
     </td>
     <td>
-      Hi, my name is Si Wei Feng.
+      Hi, my publication name is Si Wei Feng.
 I am a fifth year CS Ph.D. student working on Robotics at <a href="https://arc-l.github.io/">Rutgers Algorithmic Robotics and Control Lab</a>.
       I am advised by Prof. <a href="https://arc-l.github.io/group.html">Jingjin Yu</a> to develop and implement algorithms for multi robot systems.
       Before that, I obtained my bachelor's degree on computer science from <a href="https://en.wikipedia.org/wiki/University_of_Science_and_Technology_of_China">USTC</a>.